The Destruction of Dehumanization

 How it works

-Slavery has shaped and transformed history in a way that is indescrible.
-These horrific encounters have been depicted through several sources that allow the audience to fully grasp the atrocity of slavery at its finest.
-For example, through the book The Narrative of the Life of Frederick Douglass as well as the film 12 Years a Slave, the audience is able to develop a better understanding of the viewpoints of both the slaves and the slave holders.
-As a result, these perspectives add to the overall effectiveness of each piece and demonstrate how slavery is directly linked to dehumanization.
+Slavery has indelibly shaped and transformed history in a profoundly tragic way.
+These horrific encounters have been depicted through various sources that allow the audience to fully grasp the atrocity of slavery at its most egregious.
+For example, through the book *The Narrative of the Life of Frederick Douglass* as well as the film *12 Years a Slave*, audiences can develop a more nuanced understanding of the viewpoints of both the enslaved and the enslavers.
+Consequently, these perspectives contribute to the overall effectiveness of each piece and demonstrate how slavery is directly linked to dehumanization.

 Need a custom essay on the same topic?